jonnonz1/nz-statute-book/acts/public/1999/extradition-act-1999.md

   (a) the offence for which the person's surrender is sought is an offence of which the person is accused; and (b) a court is satisfied that the person is eligible for surrender in relation to the offence or offences for which extradition is sought—
 (2) If this subsection applies, the court must—and subsections (4), (5), (6), and (7) apply.
-  (a) issue a warrant for the detention of the person in a prison or other place authorised in accordance with section 52 of this Act or section 184T(3) of the Summary Proceedings Act 1957 pending the surrender of the person to the extradition country or the person's discharge according to law; and
+  (a) issue a warrant for the detention of the person in a prison or other place authorised in accordance with section 52 of this Act or section 169 of the Criminal Procedure Act 2011 pending the surrender of the person to the extradition country or the person's discharge according to law; and
   (b) record in writing the extradition offence or extradition offences in relation to which the court has determined that the person is eligible for surrender; and
   (c) send to the Minister a copy of the warrant of detention and the record made under paragraph (b), together with a copy of all other documents before the court in the case, and such report of the case as the court thinks fit,—
 (3) If,—but the person is liable to be detained in a prison because of a sentence of imprisonment imposed for an offence against the law of New Zealand, subsections (4), (6), and (7) apply.